 The subjects of protest and revolution as addressed by Micah White, in his 2016 book titled, The end of protest : a new playbook for revolution, sounded like it should be an interesting read.
-So, I thought, Although, it is interesting.
+So, I thought.
+Although, it is interesting.
 I’ve read a number of “The End of blah-blah-blah” books.
 It seems to be a popular hook.
 I’ve even used it myself once.
 As with someone shouting, “The End of the World is Coming!,” it’s got a certain can’t-take-your-eyes-off-it attraction.
 And like most of the “End of. . .” books that I’ve read, it wasn’t particularly inspiring.

 The Beatles (White Album)

 White claims, “Progress is made by protest.”
 He really believes it.
 And no doubt, he has made a few ripples in the pond.
-Nevertheless, by his own admission, the revolutionary change he and other activists have a hankerin’ for has not materialized.
+Nevertheless, by his own admission, the revolutionary change he and other activists have a hankerin’ fer has not materialized.
 The crux of his book is to find a remedy for this lack of results.
 The hope and belief that grassroots efforts can and will, in some imaginary future, yield results springs eternal.

 I can’t see change coming from the bottom.
 Change that sticks, from viewing history, has its antecedents from the top.
 Protest may coincide with change, but never actually makes it happen.
 Think about it.
 Neither governments nor corporations are going to bend because a few hundred, or thousand, or a few million people shout a silly rhyming chant in the streets.
-Fairness, honesty, and equanimity have to start in the minds of those who currently have the power to stand up for the powerless multitude.
-Public demonstrations may help support good causes, but they won’t, can’t affect the deep change necessary.
+Fairness, honesty and equanimity have to start in the minds of those who currently have the power to stand up for the powerless multitude.
+Public demonstrations may help support good causes, but they won’t, can’t affect the fundamental change necessary.

 We have ample evidence.
 For example, did the war protests in the sixties get the US out of Vietnam?
 They certainly brought attention to the fact that the war was not accomplishing its stated goal, but the real turn came with mounting negative reports, military admissions, and general public support for withdrawal–not from protesters, hippies, and “make love, not war” t-shirts.
 Nothing changed until the top brass decided it was a lost cause.
 Did the protest resistance to the second Gulf War get any traction?
 Did the Arab Spring or Occupy Movement get rid of dictators or fix the world banking system?
 Nope, nope, and nope.

-Not a quarter the way into his treatise (manifesto?), he gets trapped in his own whirlpool of “internal theories,” “signifiers,” “political milieus,” “protest scripts,” “horizontalism,” “verticalism,” “unified theory of revolution,” and other endlessly tedious phrases.
-Sorting through the conflation is tiresome–but if taken from a lighter point of view, hilarious.
+Not even a quarter the way into his treatise (manifesto?), he gets trapped in his own whirlpool of “internal theories,” “signifiers,” “political milieus,” “protest scripts,” “horizontalism,” “verticalism,” “unified theory of revolution,” and other endlessly tedious phrases.
+Sorting through the conflation is tiresome–but if taken from a lighter point of view, it’s hilarious.
 If only he were a comedian I’d have had a hardy har har.

 While recognizing the failure of protest, he views it as a failure of old methods.
 He believes there’s need to adapt new methods to the new times.
 The problem is activists are using yesterday’s techniques, which today routinely get thwarted by the ruling class.
 He sees the solution in technology.
 Yet, he still believes in the power of riling the masses with emotional appeal.
 Easy enough, citing the Occupy Wall Street movement as an example.
 However, emotional affect is exactly the root cause of failure.
 Although emotions are a strong motivator, sustaining the high emotional state necessary to follow through, keep focused, and establish the changes sought, is impossible.
 High emotional states are short term, temporary, even for an individual.
-The probability of maintaining concerted effort through emotional excitement in hearts of millions simultaneously is near absolute zero.
+The probability of maintaining concerted effort through emotional excitement in the hearts of millions simultaneously is near absolute zero.
 There is the reason protest fails.

 With my hopes dwindling, I read on.